 In 2009, Switzerland hosted the IIHF World Championship for the tenth time.

-A 2010 microcensus discovered that 32% of Zurich's inhabitants use public transport regularly, while 26% depended on a personal vehicle.
+According to a 2010 microcensus, 32% of Zurich inhabitants use public transport regularly, while 26% depend on a personal vehicle.

-In 2011, following the Fukushima nuclear disaster, the Swiss government announced plans to end the use of nuclear energy in the following 20 to 30 years.
+In 2011, after the Fukushima nuclear disaster, the government announced plans to end the use of nuclear energy in the following 20 to 30 years.

-In 2012, 21.4% of people in Switzerland were not affiliated with any religious body, especially in traditionally Protestant regions.
+In 2012, 21.4% of Switzerland's population was not affiliated with any religious body, especially in traditionally Protestant regions.

 In 2012, 34.7% of the permanent resident population aged 15 or over had an immigrant background.